davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 #### Architecture
 {:.no_toc}

-- We used [Nicholas Gallagher's `normalise` stylesheet](http://nicolasgallagher.com/about-normalize-css/) as an scss partial, with some overrides we felt we needed defined in a separate  `normalise-overrides` partial.
 - Meaningful values for the design system: colours, font-sizes, quantities for spacing and element sizing, media query breakpoints, and transition parameters etc. are defined in the `variables` partial.
+- For a sensible reset starting point we included [Nicholas Gallagher's `normalise` stylesheet](http://nicolasgallagher.com/about-normalize-css/) as an SCSS partial
+- our own base styles, and any necessary overrides to `normalise` were defined the `normalise-overrides` partial.
 - The typography component of the design system is defined in the `typographic-hierarchy` partial: this contains numerous mixins responsible for enforcing a consistent typographic style across the site.
-[TODO: More about this?]
-- the `grid` partial contains all scss and mixins required for both the horizontal and vertical grid systems
+- the `grid` partial contains all SCSS and mixins required for both the horizontal and vertical grid systems
 - the `mixins` partial contains all other mixins

-These are imported along with the pattern-specific scss file to create the main build css file like this:
+These are imported along with the pattern-specific SCSS file to create the main build CSS file like this:

 ```
 build.scss